muhmuhten/linode-docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-a-kvm-linode.md

 ## Before you begin

 {: .note}
 > These instructions perform **destructive** operations on your Linode.
-You should not attempt to install CoreOS on a Linode with data you'd like to keep.
+You should not attempt to install CoreOS on a Linode with data you'd like to preserve.
 You may wish to [use a second Linode and transfer your data after installation](/docs/security/recovering-from-a-system-compromise#using-a-second-linode).

-You should prepare a [CoreOS-style cloud-config file](https://coreos.com/os/docs/latest/cloud-config.html) with authentication details.
-This is because CoreOS by default configures no way to log in except by supplying an option to the kernel command line.
+You should prepare a [CoreOS-style cloud-config file](https://coreos.com/os/docs/latest/cloud-config.html) with authentication details because by default CoreOS configures no means by which to log in except by supplying an option to the kernel command line.

 At minimum, you should have an `authorized_keys` file available.